flype44/Vampire/AUDIO/README.md

 > (C) Copyright 2016-2020 APOLLO-Team

-Written and maintained by `flype`, with the great help from the `APOLLO-Team` members.

 This article describes all the `SAGA` audio features, and is still in **Work In Progress** status.

 ![Vampire Logo](V_LOGO.png)